spinnaker/spinnaker.github.io/setup/install/providers/azure.md

   --subscription-id $SUBSCRIPTION_ID \
   --default-key-vault $VAULT_NAME \
   --default-resource-group $RESOURCE_GROUP \
+  --packer-resource-group $RESOURCE_GROUP \
   --app-key
 ```

+> NOTE:
-> NOTE: You will be prompted for the App Key on standard input.
+> 1. You will be prompted for the App Key on standard input.
 If necessary,
-you can generate a new key: `az ad sp credential reset --name $APP_ID`
+you can generate a new key: `az ad sp credential reset --name $APP_ID`<br/>
+> 2. Starting from Halyard v1.19, SSH public key will be used to provision VM scale set by default.
+If you prefer to use password, add the parameter<br/>
+`--useSshPublicKey "false" \`<br/>
+Prior to Halyard v1.19, the default credential option is password.<br/>
+Secret values of either the SSH public key or password are stored in the Azure key vault specified by the parameter `--default-key-vault`, in which the stored secret names are called "VMPassword" and "VMSshPublicKey", separately.<br/>
+> 3. The used Azure region by default is "eastus" and "westus".
+If you would like to add custom regions, add the parameter<br/>
+`--regions <input regions seperated by comma without quotation marks> \`

 ## Advanced account settings